-They are so popular that even some high-end audio brands have released their own versions.
+They are so popular that even some high-end audio brands have released soundbars.

-Some models even come with separate rear speakers for 'proper' surround sound.
+For better bass, you might want a wireless subwoofer – and some models even come with separate rear speakers for even better surround sound.

-These systems blur the lines between a simple soundbar and a full surround sound experience that you get from an AV receiver and speaker package.
+These larger systems blur the lines between a soundbar and a full surround sound installation using an AV receiver and speaker package.

 A soundbase is a type of soundbar.
-It contains the speakers you need to replace the sound from your TV speakers.
-However, it is a flat base, and you stand your TV on top of it.
+It contains the speakers you need to replace the sound from your TV speakers; however, it is a flat base, which you place your TV on.

-Thus, it is usually not as wide as a soundbar, but it is much deeper.
+Therefore, it is usually not as wide as a soundbar but much deeper.

 Since it isn’t as wide, it might be hard to get the same wide stereo image that you can from the bigger soundbars – although that will depend on the design of a particular model.